Central Cancer Registry Reporting Content IG

 These challenges make it difficult for registries to synthesize information in a timely and actionable way.
 Automation of cancer case registry reporting will reduce the burden of manual or other non-standardized data collection processes that currently exist.

-The goal of the Central Cancer Registry Reporting Content IG is to automate the capture of cancer cases and cancer treatment information not reported by other sources and provide incidence data faster for research and public health.
-It will leverage the Making Electronic Data More Available for Research and Public Health (MedMorph) Reference Architecture (RA) IG and other existing FHIR® infrastructure to transmit cancer case information primarily from ambulatory care practices to central cancer registries.
-This Use case will not replace hospital registry reporting methods which are working well.
+The goal of the Central Cancer Registry Reporting Content IG is to automate the capture of cancer cases and cancer treatment information and provide incidence data faster for research and public health.
+The Central Cancer Registry Reporting Content IG will leverage existing FHIR® infrastructure to transmit cancer case information primarily from ambulatory care practices to central cancer registries.
 Additionally, this use case aims to identify data standards that allow for the collection and transmission of these data electronically from EHRs automatically rather than relying on labor-intensive manual processes and duplications of effort.

 Scope of the Use Case